uutzinger/SerialUI/README.md

 ### Setting Serial port

 - plug in your device and hit scan ports
 - select serial port
 - select the baud rate
-- select the line termination
+- select the line termination (\r\n is most common)

 Line termination ```none``` displays text as it arrived from serial port but you can not display data in a chart.